 “I aim to view my life as cinematic, as material to be manipulated, to see reality as both subjective and malleable.
 Hoping to capture and form reality into a work that is unsettling and encourages discussion of an audiences own ethics and intimacy”

 Samira Elagoz (1989, Helsinki) is a Finnish/Egyptian artist currently based in Amsterdam.
-She graduated in choreography from the Amsterdam University of the Arts in the spring of 2016.
+She graduated as a choreography BA from the Amsterdam University of the Arts in 2016.
 She has toured with her works in various international film, visual art and performance contexts, such as IDFA, Impulstanz, CPH:DOX, Kaaitheater, The White Chapel Gallery, The EYE museum, Edinburgh Fringe and La Casa Encendida.